The overall tone of Cabrini communications should be warm and welcoming, clear and concise, putting our stories first and then explaining details.

 e.g. / i.e.Use 'e.g.,' before a list of examples and 'i.e.,' before a clarification or restatement.
 Italicize 'e.g.,' and 'i.e.,' and include a comma before and after.

 ensure / insureUse 'insure' with an 'i' only in relation to insurance.

-farther / further Use 'farther' for physical distance and 'further' for time, amount, or intensity.
+farther / further Use 'farther' with an 'a' for physical distance and 'further' with a 'u' for time, amount, or intensity.

 good / wellUse 'good' as an adjective and 'well' as an adverb (a good dog that hunts well).In usage meaning 'healthy' or 'fine,' both 'to feel well' and 'to feel good' are acceptable.

 hers / hisDo not put an apostrophe in the words 'hers' or 'his' (This jackets is hers, but the hat is his).